Chidonkenny/LILLY-STORE-SALES-ANALYSIS/README.md

 Data availability: The dataset was provided by lilly store to help understand their sales performance.

 ### Data Cleaning Steps

--Imported the sales dataset into Excel.
+- Imported the sales dataset into Excel.
--Inspected the available columns and records.
+- Inspected the available columns and records.
--Checked for missing values.
+- Checked for missing values.
--Checked for duplicate records.
+- Checked for duplicate records.
--Standardized category names.
+- Standardized category names.
--Checked order status values.
+- Checked order status values.
--Checked payment method values.
+- Checked payment method values.
--Checked customer demographic fields.
+- Checked customer demographic fields.
--Verified numerical fields such as sales/revenue.
+- Verified numerical fields such as sales/revenue.
--Converted relevant columns into appropriate data types.
+- Converted relevant columns into appropriate data types.
--Created a cleaned dataset for analysis.
+- Created a cleaned dataset for analysis.